 But now the real hook comes.
 Around 3 weeks ago a guy named “Walter Zhong” writes me over Facebook.
 He claimed to be from Huawei and was interested to buy information from me as someone from the overseas department from Meizu had switched to them.
 Her name was Yunshan, which was later confirmed by Meizu.

 So basically Meizu’s working conditions and unprofessionality must be beyond everything what we’ve ever experienced – especially when taking the next point into consideration.

 Li Nan – the head of the overseas department – decided that Meizu devices will receive no longer warranty, if the devices were not purchased by an official reseller or Meizu Mart.
 Basically Meizu even denies to repair the device, if the customer pays for its repair.

 And this brings us to the actual problem.
 This decision is against Chinese and any European and North American law, making the decision illegal and therefore impossible for Meizu to sell in the EU and US, without breaking any laws.
-Their expanding towards the global markets doesn’t seem too serious.
+Their expansion towards the global markets doesn’t seem too serious.

 At the end of this month/next month Meizu will launch their UK office located in London.

 It is one of the most stupid things Meizu could do as the United Kingdom is known for being one of the hardest places to start a company.
 However Li Nan is very optimistic that he will be able to overtake this sector, especially with the help of his two very professional employees – Robin & Ard.